Harness the power of doubts about Christianity, Part I

 More tenderly, he gave them the same, “I am with you always…” reminder.

-It’s tough being a spirit in a skin-sack, right?
-See my book Superhero: Being Who God Says You Are is great guide to dealing with so many of the challenges we face during our temporary assignment on earth.
 If you just need to see Jesus in a more vivid and powerful way, get my book First-Person Messiah: Transforming Your Life Through Amazing Encounters With Jesus.
 If you are going through a super-tough time and are seeking to know whether or not God has deserted you, then Satan’s Wager: What the Devil and God Got Wrong About God is for you!

 Stevo out.